DR-Analytics-Recruitment/employer-resources/job-advertisement/README.md

 ---

-## Job Title
+## Job Title 💼

 **Purpose**:
 Sets the tone and level of the position.
-Important for Search Engine Optimisation.
+Important for search optimisation.
 You want the right people to find your job.
 That means re-inventing the wheel with a never heard before title is not ideal.